+I think you can imagine the reaction of everyone when I told them that I had a vocation and that I wanted to leave everything to give myself to the Lord completely...
+“You're crazy!”
+There, another type of movie began, but the important thing is that I knew—with a strength that didn't come from me—what I had to do.
 Years later, when one of my cousins saw me, I had already been wearing a habit and was close to taking my final vows.
 He said, “Clare, I knew you before you became a nun, and now when I see you, I can only say that you are crazy or that God really exists.”
-Isaiah 55:8 says, “For My thoughts are not your thoughts, nor are your ways My ways – says the Lord.”
+Isaiah 55:8 says, “For My thoughts are not your thoughts, nor are your ways My ways, says the Lord.”
 God knows what He is doing.
 We only have to trust in Him.

-Honestly, the vocation to the religious life is such a great gift that it confuses the person who is chosen.
-God fixes His gaze on a poor soul so that she can live with Him and in Him, and in that way, help Him to save the world.
-That really is crazy – but, blessed craziness!
+Honestly, the vocation to the religious life is such a great gift that it confuses the person chosen.
+God fixes His gaze on a poor soul so that she can live with Him and in Him, and in that way help Him save the world.
+That really is crazy… but, blessed craziness!
 We would be crazy if we did not respond to what God asks of each one of us, because what He asks is the best for us.
 We have been created for great things, not for comfort.